2019 PAN AMERICAN GAMES

 Held every four years, in the year preceding the Summer Olympic Games, the Pan American Games was first held in 1951 to bring together athletes from the nations of the Americas.

 Governed by the Pan American Sports Organization (PASO), it is the second-largest multi-sport event.
 The 2019 Pan American Games and 2019 Parapan American Games are organized by the Organizing Committee of the Lima 2019 Pan American and Parapan American Games (COPAL).

-At the most recent Pan American Games, held in 2015 in Toronto, competitors bowled for medals in singles and doubles.
+At the last Pan American Games, held in 2015 in Toronto, competitors bowled for medals in singles and doubles.
 Team USA’s Shannon Pluhowsky captured the gold medal in women’s singles and teamed with Liz Johnson to earn a silver medal in doubles competition.
 Devin Bidwell, who made his first international appearance for Team USA at the Pan American Games, earned bronze in singles and teamed with Tommy Jones to earn bronze in doubles.